 Training courses on Universal Credit for your colleagues and staff will be vital preparation for the biggest shake up of welfare benefits since the 1940s.

 The roll out of Universal Credit is a constantly evolving process.
 The original ten pathfinder areas plus the zones in the North West that went live at the end of 2014 are now enabled to accept claims from couples and families.
 In all other areas of the country, Universal Credit is live in every Jobcentre Plus, either to new single jobseekers or as part of the rapidly expanding Digital Service.
-Stephen Crabb, the new Secretary of State for the DWP, has confirmed that Universal Credit will be THE means tested benefit of the future.
+Damian Green, the new Secretary of State for the DWP, has confirmed that Universal Credit will be THE means tested benefit of the future.